MicrosoftDocs/mesh-docs/mesh/Use/events-guide/customize-event.md

     window will be empty.
 Reference the [Choose your journey](../../Create/Getting%20started/choose-your-journey.md) to get started with adding custom content.

-- For a VideoPlayer, the URL needs to be a publicly accessible webpage, or static hosted MP4.

 - In the **Select content** window, select the content you want to add, and then click the **Add** button.